ikismail/Angular-ShoppingCart/README.md

 ![Alt text](https://github.com/ikismail/Angular-ShoppingCart/blob/master/screenshots/drag&drop.PNG "Home Page")

+## How can I support the developer ?

+* Star my Github repo ⭐
+* Create pull requests, submit bugs, suggest new features or documentation updates 🛠

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.